-If you’ve never heard of the 4 A’s of stress management, now would be a good time.
+If you’ve never heard of the four “A”s of stress management, now would be a good time to learn.
 As a business owner or entrepreneur, you’re likely more prone to work-related stress than most other people.
 You might think it’s part of the deal, or just shrug it off.
 But once you understand why stress management is so important for your health, you might want to revise your approach.
 The truth is that unmanaged stress can cripple you – and adversely affect your business too.

 Today, more companies than ever offer employee wellness programs.
 And while some people still regard the idea as corporate window dressing, the bottom line benefits are actually astonishing.
 Stress is an invisible drain on your resources, both personal and business.
 And as a smart business owner, you’ll want to know how to manage stress in the workplace.